Skip To Content

 Eligible Masters and Professional Studies Candidates

-The PLNU Chamber Orchestra presents select movements from the concerto repertoire.
-Solo performances by the semester's top student musicians are highlighted.
+PLNU Chamber Orchestra performing select movements from concerti, featuring solo performances by the semester's top student musicians.

 Friday, April 28, 7:30 p.m.